goranorsander/go_libs/docs/std/utility/function_template_erase.md

 <go/utility/iterator/erase.hpp>
 ```

-The **erase** function can be used to remove one or more elements from a
+The **erase** function is used to remove one or more elements from a
 container.

 It is declared as: